GraceMagnyFokam/316LSS-WFC/README.md

 ## Acknowledgments

 ```
-This research was funded by the Army Educational Outreach Program (AEOP) and
-the Hopkins Extreme Materials Institute (HEMI) at Johns Hopkins University in 2022.
+This research was funded by the Army Educational Outreach Program (AEOP) and the Hopkins Extreme Materials Institute (HEMI) at Johns Hopkins University.